-The primary efficacy analysis described in Section 14.3 will be repeated based on the FAS and the PPS.
+The primary efficacy analysis described in Section 14.3.1 will be repeated based on the FAS and the PPS.

 As a sensitivity analysis to the primary analysis method, logistic regression based on the RS will be used.
 The odds ratio of the responder rates at Week 16 will be estimated and tested between treatment groups using a logistic regression model with factors of treatment group, region, and prior biologic exposure (yes/no).
 The odds ratio, associated CI, and p-value based on the Wald test will be presented.
 If the logistic regression model is unable to converge, then prior biologic exposure may be dropped from the model to facilitate convergence.
 If the model is still unable to converge, then region may be removed from the model as well.
-In addition, if the logistic regression model cannot converge due to lack of any placebo responders, then Fisher's exact test will be used for inferential comparisons to placebo.
 As with the primary analysis, missing data will be handled using NRI.

-The center-by-treatment interaction will be tested by replacing region with center in the logistic regression model described above and adding a center-by-treatment interaction term.
+The center-by-treatment interaction will be tested by replacing region with center in the logistic regression model described above and adding a center center-by-treatment interaction term.
 In the model, center will be based on the original centers prior to pooling.
-However, if the model is unable to converge due to a low number of subjects at a given center, a pooling (to be described in the SAP) will be applied in order to allow the model to converge.
+However, if the model is unable to converge due to a low number of subjects at a given center, a pooling algorithm (to be described in the SAP) will be applied in order to allow the model to converge.

-In order to obtain reasonable estimates of variability for a treatment arm at a given center, a minimum of 21 subjects will be considered acceptable for a center to be included in the model If a center has 21 minimum of about 12 subjects in the bimekizumab arm, 6 subjects in the ustekinumab arm, and
+In order to obtain reasonable estimates of variability for a treatment arm at a given center, a minimum of 15 subjects will be considered acceptable for a center to be included in the model without pooling.
+Given the 4:1 randomization allocation scheme, this should provide a minimum of about 12 subjects in the bimekizumab arm and 3 subjects in the placebo arm.
+Centers with fewer than 15 subjects will be eligible for pooling.